 • Although no one is sure of the exact cause, the immune system becomes weaker and less efficient as people age.

-diet lacking in fruits and vegetables is a primary cause.
+• A diet lacking in fruits and vegetables is a primary cause.
 In addition to the standard recommendations, many cancer survivors become proponents of the raw diet concept.
 There is a lot of supporting evidence that suggests a relationship between cooked or processed food and the immune response.

 • High levels of stress will weaken the immune system.
 According to the Harvard Medical School, experiments involving laboratory animals showed that stress reduces antibodies and decreases lymphocyte production.
 Stressed animals were also twice as likely to die.
 This makes it worthwhile to pursue healthy ways of mitigating stress.
 Mediation is one way to do this.